Common Childhood Fungal Infections & Six Reasons They Happen

 Treatment of oral thrush is fairly straightforward.

-Your doctor will prescribe oral antifungal gel (or drops) applied within the mouth.
+Your doctor will prescribe oral antifungal gel (or drops) applied to the mouth.

 This should be given over the course of 7 days and clear up the infection.
 Remember to give the medicine to your baby after feeds so it has the chance to remain in the mouth for as long as possible